The Taliban's new magazine for women encourages them to fight

 "Train yourself in weapon handling, self-defense," the document states.
 "Make sure you keep a pistol and grenade."

-The publication is called “Sunnat E Khola,” referring to the ways of a seventh century female Muslim warrior named Khaula.
-Copies were found in English and in Pashto — the language spoken by the ethnic group the vast majority of Taliban members hail from — earlier this month.
+The publication is called “Sunnat E Khola,” referring to a seventh century female Muslim warrior named Khaula.
+Copies were found earlier this month.

 Inside its 45 pages, which were obtained by NBC News, there are a number of feature articles, including the Pakistani Taliban’s version of a celebrity interview with the wife of a Pakistani Taliban (Tehrik-i-Taliban) leader.